tembo-io/pgmq/crates/pgmq/README.md

 Reading a message will make it invisible (unavailable for consumption) for the duration of the visibility timeout (vt).
 No messages are returned when the queue is empty or all messages are invisible.

-Messages can be parsed as JSON or into a struct. `queue.read()` returns an `Option<Message<T>>` where `T` is the type of the message on the queue.
-It can be parsed as JSON or as a struct.
+Messages can be parsed as serde_json::Value or into a struct. `queue.read()` returns an `Result<Option<Message<T>>, PGMQError>` where `T` is the type of the message on the queue.
+It returns an error when there is an issue parsing the message or if PGMQ is unable to reach postgres.
-Note that when parsing into a `struct`, the application will panic if the message cannot be parsed as the type specified.
+Note that when parsing into a `struct`, the operation will return an error if parsed as the type specified.
 For example, if the message expected is `MyMessage{foo: "bar"}` but` {"hello": "world"}` is received, the application will panic.